gloriading/git-master/README.md

 * After going to previous commit, but regret that, how to get back to head?
 * use `git reflog` to check SHA, then use `git reset SHA`  go back

+## Need to switch to other branch while in the middle of something?

+* commit current work
+* go to other branches to do stuff
+* go back to previous working branch - `git reset HEAD^`